Data reviewed and confirmed for accuracy and freshness: (June/2026)

 Air Carrier Access Act (ACAA)

 It is the responsibility of the airline to train its staff in communicating effectively with disabled people using multiple mediums of communication.
-The airline is also required to train its staff to handle service animals appropriately and ensure that a smooth onboarding and offboarding is done for the disabled passengers.
+The airline is also required to train its staff to handle service animals appropriately and ensure a smooth onboarding and offboarding process for the disabled passengers.

 ESAs used to be a part of the ACAA, but the law was amended in 2020 to exclude them.
 Today, different airlines have different policies when it comes to ESAs, so it’s best to give them a call before you head to the airport with your emotional support animal.